-Types of cereals, their differences, uses and economic importance.
-Physico-chemical composition of cereals grains.
-Quality assessment of cereal grains.
-Grain handling and storage.
-Nutritional value of cereal grains.
-Milling of different cereals: Dry milling of maize, wet milling of maize, milling of wheat and milling of rice.
-Flour quality.
-Starch and its uses.
-Rheology of wheat flour doughs.
-Processing and characterization of cereal products: Baking technology: bread, cakes, biscuits.
-Breakfast cereals: corn flakes, weetabix, puffed products.
-Pasta Products: spaghetti, macaroni, noodles.
-Brewing technology: -malting, malt milling, yeast growth kinetics, fermenter design, wort preparation and fermentation to beer, beer ageing.
-Quality assurance and control.
+This module focuses on the Types of cereals, their differences, uses and economic importance.
+The Physico chemical composition and Nutritional value of cereals grains are explored.
+Key concepts of Quality assessment of cereal grains, Grain handling and storage are covered in this module.
+Students are exposed to principles and applications involved in Milling of different cereals e.g. Dry milling of maize, wet milling of maize, milling of wheat and milling of rice.
+The issues of Flour quality, Starch and its uses will be covered.
+These concepts are applied to the rheology of wheat flour doughs and processing and characterization of cereal products.
+The module exposes the student to concepts involved in Baking technology e.g. bread, cakes, and biscuits; Breakfast cereals e.g. comflakes, weetabix, puff products; Pasta Products e.g. spaghetti, macaroni and noodles.
+Key concepts, theories and applications in Brewing technology e.g. malting, malt milling, yeast growth kinetics, fermenter design, wort